 The Retail segment includes the following divisions, each operating as a distinct, but complementary, business.
-In late 2017 the Company discontinued its Emerging business as a separate Retail segment.

-I. Discount
+Discount

 The Company's Discount banners, including No Frills, Maxi and Maxi & Cie, are focused on delivering a fresh-led food shop with an offering of products and services aimed at keeping costs low to continuously invest in price.
 The Real Canadian Superstore banner prioritizes total value and offers a one-stop-shop with a broad assortment of food, health and beauty, apparel and general merchandise products.
 Many of the Company's Discount grocery stores also include in-store pharmacies.
 The Company's Discount banners operate across Canada and include franchised and corporate stores.